recontemplator/getdata-015-CourseProject/CodeBook.md

 And last but not the least, resulting tidy data set should contain descriptive column names and descriptive activity names for each experiment.

 Detailed description of how all these challenged were addressed you can found in the explained comments in the `run_analysis.R` script.
-As a result of all necessary manipulations `run_analysis.R` script creates in working dir `tidy-UCI-HAR-data.csv` which contains self-describing `SubjectId` column, `ActivityName` column, 33 columns with -mean, and 33 columns with -std values, named exactly as specified in `features.txt` file (some examples: `tBodyAcc-mean()-X`,`tBodyAcc-std()-Y`,`tGravityAcc-mean()-Z`, and so on).
+As a result of all necessary manipulations `run_analysis.R` script creates in working dir `tidy-UCI-HAR-data.txt` which contains self-describing `SubjectId` column, `ActivityName` column, 33 columns with -mean, and 33 columns with -std values, named exactly as specified in `features.txt` file (some examples: `tBodyAcc-mean()-X`,`tBodyAcc-std()-Y`,`tGravityAcc-mean()-Z`, and so on).
-Resulting `tidy-UCI-HAR-data.csv` is included in this repository.
+Resulting `tidy-UCI-HAR-data.txt` is included in this repository.
-`tidy-UCI-HAR-data.csv` contains 10299 rows (2947 from test dataset plus 7352 from train dataset) and 68 columns (1 subectId, 1 ActivityName,33 -mean columns, 33 -std columns)
+`tidy-UCI-HAR-data.txt` contains 10299 rows (2947 from test dataset plus 7352 from train dataset) and 68 columns (1 subectId, 1 ActivityName,33 -mean columns, 33 -std columns)

 ####Steps need to be made to obtain tidy data (secondary task)